oribarilan/lensline.nvim/README.md

 ### Customizing Collectors

-You can override default collectors with custom functions:
+You can override default collectors with custom functions using three formats:

 ```lua
 local lsp = require("lensline.providers.lsp")